 The principal regulatory decision-makers in the National Scheme are the National Boards and their committees, including, where relevant, State and Territory or Regional Boards.
 AHPRA undertakes delegated functions on behalf of the National Boards and provides services to the National Boards.
 National Boards are accountable to the community through the mechanism of the Ministerial Council and parliamentary reporting for the quality of their regulatory decisions, and through the court system and relevant administrative review bodies for the legality of their regulatory decisions.
 While National Boards can propose regulatory procedures, they do not establish or administer them.
 National Boards have specific 'oversight' roles in relation to the assessment of overseas qualifications, monitoring of practitioners and the receipt, assessment and investigation of notifications.
-Without the power to employ staff or enter into contracts, National Boards must rely on the services provided, or contracted, by AHPRA.
-The mechanism for National Boards to hold AHPRA to account is through this Health Profession Agreement.
+Without the power to employ staff or enter into contracts, National Boards to hold AHPRA to account is through this Health Profession Agreement.
 The Health Profession Agreement includes performance indicators to support the performance of National Boards' oversight functions.